Ernxst/Basketball-Simulator/Backend/README.md

 # Backend API

-Source code for the backend of the **Basketball Simulator** web com.example.app accessed via a restful API running on `localhost`.
+Source code for the backend of the **Basketball Simulator** web app accessed via a restful API running on `localhost`.

 The backend can be run on a separate server-like device in a fully-federated manner.
 To accommodate this, the com sends out UDP broadcast messages to all devices in the local network allowing devices to discover the IP address of the